Pelosi Says Congress Should Pass New Laws So Sitting Presidents Can Be Indicted

 The constitutional recourse for a lawbreaking president per the Constitution is impeachment.
 Article II, Section 4 instructs that Congress "shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors."

-But despite the growing chants for an impeachment inquiry in the House among Democrats, Pelosi has remained reticent about the recourse.
+But despite the growing chants among Democrats for an impeachment inquiry in the House, Pelosi has remained reluctant about the recourse.
 She fears it could alienate swing voters ahead of next year's elections and imperil moderate Democrats who were critical to her party taking back the House last November.

 Pelosi did not shift her position on impeachment and said Congress would continue to follow "the facts and the law."

-The speaker also said Congress should also clarify that the limits of when a president could invoke a national emergency.
+The speaker also said Congress should also clarify the limits of when a president can invoke a national emergency.

-"The president should not be able to interpret the National Security Act as something that gives him free reign to do anything he wants by his personal declaration that something is an emergency," she said.
+"The president should not be able to interpret the National Security Act as something that gives him free rein to do anything he wants by his personal declaration that something is an emergency," she said.

 Pressure could be ramped up on Pelosi and Democrats to act further amid reports that Trump had an improper conversation with a foreign leader, which a whistleblower within the intelligence community then reported.
-The conversation is reported to have been urging Ukraine to look into former Vice President Joe Biden — the current Democratic presidential frontrunner who could be Trump's 2020 foe — and his son, Hunter Biden.
+The conversation is reported to have been urging Ukraine to look into former Vice President Joe Biden — the current Democratic presidential front-runner who could be Trump's 2020 foe — and his son Hunter Biden.
 Trump has said the conversation was "totally appropriate."

 Pelosi called the whistleblower's complaint "very alarming" and said "this is in a different class in terms of [Trump's] behavior."